Coca-Cola: Brand portfolio

 This is a list of variants of Coca-Cola introduced around the world.
 In addition to the caffeine-free version of the original, additional fruit flavors have been included over the years.
-Not included here are versions of Diet Coke and Coca-Cola Zero Sugar; variant versions of those no-calorie colas can be found at their respective articles.
+Not included here are versions of Diet Coke and Coca-Cola Zero Sugar; these variant versions of those no-calorie colas can be found in their respective articles.